cdisselkoen/pitchfork/README.md

     cd pitchfork
     source [your_virtualenv_name]/bin/activate
     ```
-- Inside your Python virtualenv, run `python pitchfork.py` to run tests
+- Run `python pitchfork.py` to run tests against all the original Kocher test
-against all the original Kocher test cases, our new Spectre v1 test cases,
+cases, our new Spectre v1 test cases, and our Spectre v1.1 test cases (see
-and our Spectre v1.1 test cases (see below).
+below).
 - Explanations of expected Kocher test results are in [kocher_analysis.txt](kocher_analysis.txt) (see also the new Spectre testcases)
 - To run other tests or workloads, look at the functions in [pitchfork.py](pitchfork.py)
 - Some useful utilities for interactive investigation are in [interactiveutils.py](interactiveutils.py) (imported with [pitchfork.py](pitchfork.py))